 The digitized records document several sacraments of the Catholic Church, including baptism, confirmation, holy communion, marriage, holy orders, and the anointing of the sick.

-Also know, what is a saint name for confirmation?
-A saint’s name is the name of a saint given to individuals at their baptism or confirmation within the Catholic Church.
-It is believed that the saint whose name is chosen will serve as a special patron to protect, guide, and be the heavenly intercessor for, the individual who bears his or her name.
+is chosen will serve as a special patron to protect, guide, and be the heavenly intercessor for, the individual who bears his or her name

 The sponsors at Baptism are usually called the godparents.
 At Confirmation there is usually just one sponsor.
 Sometimes it is one of the godparents.
 At Confirmation the sponsor presents the child to the bishop.